syncfusion-content/winui-docs/winui/TreeGrid/ColumnTypes.md

 ## Null value support

 `TreeGridNumericColumn` provides support to restrict or allow null value in columns based on `AllowNull` property.
-Instead of displaying null values, you can display hint text using `PlaceholderText` property.
+Instead of displaying null values, you can display hint text using the `PlaceholderText` property.

 The `PlaceholderText` is not displayed, when the `AllowNull` is set to `false`.